dnsimple/dnsimple-support/content/articles/oauth-applications.markdown

 ![Application Details form](/files/app-details.png)

-When created, you'll then be taken to the page with your new application, showing your Client ID and Client Secret.
+When created, you'll be taken to the page with your new application, showing your Client ID and Client Secret.
 ![App created](files/app-created.png)

 <info>
-Both the Client ID and Client Secret are unique to your application, and the client secret should not be shared.
+Both the Client ID and Client Secret are unique to your application, and **the client secret should not be shared.**
 </info>

 ## Revoking user tokens